All Products

 image

-• Configuration distribution window: LoongCollector can pull the configuration within 5 minutes of its creation.
-After 5 minutes, new LoongCollector instances cannot obtain this configuration.
+• Configuration distribution window: LoongCollector (Logtail) can pull the configuration within 5 minutes of its creation.
+After 5 minutes, new LoongCollector (Logtail) instances can no longer obtain this configuration.

-• Automatic configuration deletion: The configuration is automatically deleted 7 days after creation.
+• Automatic configuration deletion: Log Service automatically deletes the configuration 7 days after creation.

 • Task execution: The collection task must be completed within the execution timeout.
-If the task exceeds this time, the system forcibly stops it.
+If the task exceeds the execution timeout, the system forcibly stops it.

 One-time vs. legacy file collection

 The legacy historical file collection method is no longer recommended.
-Use the new one-time file collection feature for importing historical data.
-Compared to the legacy method, which required manually creating configuration files, the new feature significantly improves configuration efficiency, reliability, and observability.
+Use one-time file collection to import historical data.
+Compared to the legacy method, which required manually creating configuration files, one-time file collection significantly improves configuration efficiency, reliability, and observability.
 The following table provides a detailed comparison:

 Legacy method